-How to help: Financial donations, fundraising events posted over 1 year ago by cassnelsondooley from Baton Rouge Flood
+How to help: Financial donations, fundraising events posted almost 2 years ago by cassnelsondooley from Baton Rouge Flood

 How to help: Financial donations, fundraising events BATON ROUGE, LA (WAFB) - Below is a list of official organizations taking donations for flood victims and events that are being held to raise money for flood relief.